 - Repeat until all areas of the pumpkin that you would like to accent are covered.
 Let pumpkins dry completely before displaying.

-Thanks for checking out my new autumn pumpkin decor for my home.
-I’d also love to you to check out these other crafts I’ve made with Mod Podge for fall:
+Thanks for checking out my new autumn pumpkin decor for my home!
+This craft is part of our fall crafts for adults, Thanksgiving crafts for adults, and Dollar Tree fall crafts.
+I’d also love to you to check out these other projects I’ve made with Mod Podge for autumn: